Foundation / Corporation

 2. To promote relevant educational activities in order to create a better awareness among the general public of the need for and value of the improvement and maintenance of open spaces, of wild trout habitat, and of the natural environment, whether public or private, with emphasis on the preservation of water quality and on the prevention, detection, and correction of water pollution.

-An MTF grant can fund initial project assessment, planning, and design that will qualify a project for additional funding through these other sources
+Also keep in mind that an MTF grant can fund initial project assessment, planning, and design that will qualify a project for additional funding through these other sources.
+Essentially MTF can grant any project that the board deems appropriate based on its mission.

 GrantWatch ID#: 176742

-There is no specific limit for grants, although past history shows that the average grant amount typically falls between $2,500 and $15,000.
+Note that there is no specific limit for grants, although past history shows that the "average" grant amount typically falls between $2,500 and $15,000.

 MTF funds may not be used to pay indirect costs.